 This case is a challenge to the Canada-US Safe Third Country Agreement (“STCA”) and related provisions of the Immigration and Refugee Protection Act and the Immigration and Refugee Regulations (together the “STCA regime”).
-The Canadian Council for Refugees, Amnesty International, the Canadian Council of Churches, an individual refugee claimant and her children have challenged the STCA regime on the basis that it violates s.
+The Canadian Council for Refugees, Amnesty International, the Canadian Council of Churches, an individual refugee claimant and her children (“the Applicants”) have challenged the STCA regime on the basis that it violates s.
 7 (life, liberty and security of the person) and s.
 15 (equality) rights protected by the Canadian Charter of Rights and Freedoms.

 The STCA is an agreement between Canada and the United States for shared responsibility over refugee determination when claimants who have traveled through either country present at the land border of the other.
 With a few exceptions, these asylum seekers are ineligible to make refugee claims at the Canadian border as they are presumed to have access to a fair process in the United States (and vice versa).

-The claims brought by the litigants focus on how the STCA regime engages s.
+The Applicants’ claims focus on how the STCA regime engages s.
 7 rights to life, liberty and security of the person by exposing asylum seekers to a risk of being returned to a country where they face persecution, torture or death, as well as to a risk of being placed in detention in the US.
 The regime is additionally arbitrary and overbroad, and it violates the principle of non-refoulement.
 Under international human rights law, the principle of non-refoulement guarantees that no one should be returned to a country where they would face torture, cruel, inhuman or degrading treatment or punishment and other irreparable harm.

 The STCA regime is also challenged on the basis that it violates the right to substantive equality protected by s.
 15(1) of the Charter.
 Female-identifying asylum seekers experience serious obstacles that both disproportionately disadvantage them and increase their risk of refoulement on the basis of gender.
 Among these obstacles is the inconsistency in the adjudication of domestic violence protection claims in the US.